abowahbaz/CP-Templates/README.md

 - This repository contains my implementations of various algorithms and data structures in C++ through my competitive programming journey.
 I have tried to keep the code as clean and readable as possible.

-- Every code has some TODOs for problem specific implementation, make sure to read them before using the code.
+- Every code has some TODOs for problem specific implementation (advisably use `Better Comments`), make sure to read them before using the code.

 - This repository is not meant to be a replacement for learning the concepts from scratch.
 It is recommended to understand the concepts first and then refer to the code for implementation.
 - It's also recommended when practicing problems to implement the algorithms from scratch to get a better understanding of the concepts and to cope with the time constraints like in contests.